gluobe/infrastructure-2.0-workshop/Lab 2 - Manual installation (Infra 0.0)/README.md

 * If you're stuck in `vim`, press `ESC`, `:q!` (force quit), `ENTER`.

 ### 2. Install & configure MongoDB ###
 Our database is called MongoDB.
 It stores data in a NoSQL, document oriented manner.
 This means that it's not a relational SQL-like database and avoids joins.
-Instead it is more object oriented and group the data of one object together, without spreading it over a number of tables.
+Instead it is more object oriented and groups the data an object together, without spreading it over a number of tables.

+There's advantages and disadvantages to this type of database.
 For the purposes of this tutorial there isn't a real benefit to using SQL or NoSQL, we just like to switch it up.

 1. `apt-key adv --keyserver hkp://keyserver.ubuntu.com:80 --recv 2930ADAE8CAF5059EE73BB4B58712A2291FA4AD5`
     * Install the Mongodb repository verification key.